Percona-Lab/percona-docstreamer/details.md

     - Translation (Idempotency): The worker translates operations (Insert -> Replace/Upsert) to handle the overlap with the Full Load phase safely.

 5. The Safety Net (Checkpoints)\
-  While all this is happening, the docMongoStream is constantly saving its place.
+  While all this is happening, the docStreamer is constantly saving its place.
     - Tracking
-      - Every time a batch is successfully applied, docMongoStream updates its internal tracker.
+      - Every time a batch is successfully applied, docStreamer updates its internal tracker.
     - Saving
-      - It periodically writes the timestamp of the last successful event to the `docMongoStream.checkpoints` collection in MongoDB.
+      - It periodically writes the timestamp of the last successful event to the `docStreamer.checkpoints` collection in MongoDB.
     - Crash Recovery
-      - If the server crashes or docMongoStream is stopped, docMongoStream restarts, reads that timestamp, and resumes the change stream from the exact millisecond it left off.
+      - If the server crashes or docStreamer is stopped, docStreamer restarts, reads that timestamp, and resumes the change stream from the exact millisecond it left off.